Holly Pryce: who I am and my journey into web development

 Just one year after starting with the company, I was promoted, and I dropped “junior” from my web developer title.
 I think it was at this point in my career that I realised that I was good at my job, and I did deserve to be there.

-Quitting my job as a web developer…
+Quitting my full-time job as a web developer

 To reiterate what I said before, nothing stays the same forever.
 About a year and a half into this job I realised that I wasn’t enjoying it any more.
 I was miserable and my mental health was in a very bad place.